discord-net/Discord.Net/docs/guides/commands/commands.md

 be as complex as you want them to be.

 >[!NOTE]
+>There are two types of Preconditions.
->Preconditions can be applied to Modules, Groups, or Commands.
+[PreconditionAttribute] can be applied to Modules, Groups, or Commands;
+[ParameterPreconditionAttribute] can be applied to Parameters.

+[PreconditionAttribute]: xref:Discord.Commands.PreconditionAttribute
+[ParameterPreconditionAttribute]: xref:Discord.Commands.ParameterPreconditionAttribute

 ## Bundled Preconditions

-Commands ship with four bundled preconditions; you may view their usages on their respective API pages.
+Commands ship with four bundled Preconditions; you may view their usages on their respective API pages.

 - @Discord.Commands.RequireContextAttribute